jasim/jsfoo-talk-learning-to-learn-reason/main.md

 What this means is that we should simply go through the catalog of language features and learn them -- without looking for any immediate application.

-It is beacause Typed FP brings a new set of concepts than we're used to, and so  when we try making something practical and get stuck, we won't even know what to look for.
+It is because if we try making something with Reason, and get hit with an error, we wouldn't know where to even look.

-So you have to combine both the top-down approach - learning by poking and also bottom-up where you learn the foundations ground up.

 :::

 ------------------

-#### Top-down learning + Bottom-up learning
+#### Learn systematically

 ![](images/rwo-cover.png)

 ::: notes

-The best way to do that is to try making something with Reason and pursue the Real World OCaml book in parallel.
+The best resource for systematic study of OCaml is the book Real World OCaml.
 It uses the OCaml syntax, but that should only be a minor hiccup.

 It is a great book because it teaches not just OCaml the language.
 You can also expect some very practical, very profound insights on programming as a whole, from this book.

 :::